SumanthRH/DeepSpeed/docs/_tutorials/universal-checkpointing.md

 This script will process the ZeRO checkpoint and generate a new checkpoint in the Universal format.
 Pass `--help` flag to see other options.

+**Note:** If you saved the ZeRO checkpoint through HuggingFace Accelerate, there might be some missing state in the checkpoint files.
+In this case, you can use the `--inject-missing-state` flag to the above command to inject the missing state into the checkpoint.

 ### Step 3: Resume Training with Universal Checkpoint
 With the Universal checkpoint ready, you can now resume training on potentially with different parallelism topologies or training configurations.
 To do this add `--universal-checkpoint` to your DeepSpeed config (json) file